 KNF heated and heat-resistant diaphragm process pumps are specially designed to transfer hot gases in analytical, chemical, industrial, and process engineering applications.
 Temperature-resistant pumps can transfer air as well as neutral or aggressive gases at temperatures up to 240 °C. In order to prevent condensation of the measuring gas, KNF's heated head pump types utilize temperature-resistant pump head components with optional thermostatic or electronic temperature control.
-Click here to view heated and temperature-resistant pumps and specs.

 The design principles of KNF diaphragm gas pumps contain two important characteristics for process engineering:

 Diaphragm gas pumps have become standard for many analytical applications.
 Based on their design, they operate without lubrication and, therefore, cannot contaminate the medium.
 For analysis of hot gases, it is also critical that the gas sample temperature remain constant.
 Otherwise, the constituent parts could condense out, leading to inaccurate results.